samheard/digital-first/README.md

-# Remote Call Manager (callmanager)
+# Remote Call Manager

-An open source project to build a twilio integration to support providing health care in remote locations from a distance.
+An open source project to support the delivery of Health Care in Remote locations, using the Twilio communication system and the Quasar web framework.

 ## Install the dependencies
 ```bash